paolomaccallini-hub/CompareME/README.md

 Pairwise regression (linear, quadratic, and cubic) is performed across all three similarity metrics to quantify their mutual consistency.
 Plots are saved to `Comparisons/`.

+### Hierarchical Clustering, Dendrograms, and Rand Index

+Each similarity metric (Jaccard index, ORA Correlation, and Network Separation) is transformed into a distance, such that the lower the value, the greater the similarity.
+Pairwise distances are then used to perform hierarchical clustering with the function `hclust` of the package `stats`, using all the available linkages, namely "ward.D", "ward.D2", "single", "complete", "average", "mcquitty", "median", and "centroid".
+For each clustering, a dendrogram is plotted, and an adjusted Rand Index is calculated against the classification of the diseases reported in Table 1, using `adjustedRandIndex()` of the package `mclust`.
+For each adjusted Rand Index, an empirical upper-tail p-value is calculated using 20,000 permutations to generate a null distribution.

 ### Gene-level network properties

 For each gene in each module, the within-module degree and total STRING interaction count are retrieved.
 A linear model of within-module degree ~ STRING degree is fitted.
 This analysis was performed to study the level of connectivity in the complete interactome of those genes that appear isolated in disease modules.
 Are they isolated because fewer interactions are known for them, overall?